ChrisRG/ReadingHamlet/README.md

 # ReadingHamlet
-Repository for the XML transcriptions of a 1676 prompt book of Hamlet for the Johns Hopkins "Reading Hamlet" 2017 Summer Course
+This repository contains the XML transcriptions of a 1676 prompt book of Hamlet, which is available here: http://rosetest.library.jhu.edu/hamlet/

+Students participating in the the Johns Hopkins "Reading Hamlet" course transcribed all annotations, including marginalia, corrections, and deletions.
+The "Reading Hamlet" course is part of an Andrew W. Mellon-funded initiative that introduces students to advanced research methods at universities such as Johns Hopkins.